 To export photos to your computer for printing or sharing online, click the export button.

-For a faster workflow, set up export presets.
+For a faster workflow, set up export presets for exporting multiple photos.

 Right panel of the Lightroom Library Module

 The right panel of the library module is for basic edits and entering keywords so that you can easily find photos in the future, plus viewing and adding metadata to your photos.

 1. Histogram panel

 The Lightroom histogram is visible in both the library module and the develop module.
 The difference is that in the library module it’s for information only while in the develop module you can click and drag on it to adjust brightness in different tonal areas.

 I wouldn’t recommend using the quick develop panel for processing images, but if you’re in a rush to get some basic Lightroom editing done, you could use it.
 Here’s what you can do:

 - Adjust white balance by selecting Auto and letting Lightroom do it for you or custom and then adjusting to taste by clicking on the sideways triangle on the right.

 - Basic tonal adjustments with Tone Control by clicking Auto or open up the full selection by clicking on the sideways arrow.